BW Energy: Mandatory Notifications of Trade and Disclosure of Shareholding

 Reference is made to the announcement published by BW Offshore Limited ("BW Offshore") on 30 March 2023.

-BW Offshore has today partially settled a Total Return Swap ("TRS”) agreement with financial exposure to 92,910 shares in BW Energy Limited ("BW Energy") at NOK 26.65 per share.
-Following the transaction, BW Offshore holds TRS agreements with underlying exposure to 260,515 BW Energy shares with expiry date 5 April 2024.
+BW Offshore has today settled a Total Return Swap ("TRS”) agreement with financial exposure to 260,515 shares in BW Energy Limited ("BW Energy") at NOK 26.57 per share.
+Following the transaction, BW Offshore holds no financial instrument with exposure to BW Energy shares.

 Please refer to the attached notification of trading for further details.